croqaz/Sticky/README.md

 print('Yuck')
 ```

-The header is customisable (work in progress).
+The header is customizable (work in progress).
 In the future, you might also add:

 * a copyright in all your files
 * the last username that changed the file